omni-us/jsonargparse/CONTRIBUTING.rst

 .. note::

-    ``.pre-commit-config.yaml`` is configured to run the hooks using python 3.12.
-Thus, you need to have python 3.12 installed for pre-commit to work.
+    ``.pre-commit-config.yaml`` is configured to run the hooks using Python 3.12.
+Ensure you have Python 3.12 installed and available in your environment for ``pre-commit`` to function correctly.
+For development, other Python versions will work, but for convenience, Python 3.12 can also be used.

-The ``pre-push`` stage runs several hooks (tests, doctests, mypy, coverage) that take some time.
-These hooks are intended to inform developers of issues that must be resolved before any pull request can be considered for merging.
+The ``pre-push`` stage runs several hooks, including tests, doctests, mypy, and coverage.
+These hooks are designed to inform developers of issues that must be resolved before a pull request can be merged.
+Note that these hooks may take some time to complete.
 If you wish to push without running these hooks, use the command ``git push --no-verify``.

 Formatting of the code is done automatically by pre-commit.
 If some pre-commit hooks fail and you decide to skip them, the formatting will be automatically